Architecture of Choice for a Changing World"

 how is it different from other architectures?

-new way of developing applications and writing specifications, based on a platform-independent model
+The MDA is OMG's way of developing applications and writing specifications, based on a platform-independent model

 (PIM) of the application or specification's business functionality and